EmmaTellblom/Mensinator/README.md

 We wanted an app to use, not an app to sell data to random corporations.

 ## 💡 Features
-- Period and ovulation tracking,
+- Period and ovulation tracking and statistics,
-- Customizable and colour-coded symptoms,
+- ***Customizable and colour-coded symptoms***,
-- Statistics and cycle prediction,
+- Cycle prediction with average period calculation,
+- Cycle prediction with average ***luteal phase calculation for irregular cycles***,
 - Data export and import for backups or moving to another device,
 - No tracking.
 Your data is yours.
 No data is sent anywhere.
 - No bloat.
 No useless or complex features.
 No sign-up.
 No emails.

 ## 🔮 Future ideas
-- Different calculation types: Choose between regular and luteal prediction modes depending on (ir)regularity of your cycle,
 - Whatever you suggest: Discuss ideas with users and developers on **[our Discord](https://discord.gg/tHA2k3bFRN)**.
 Let us know what'd be good to have.

 ## 🤝 Active development and user community